archive-for-processing/PiCrate/README.md

 # PiCrate
 New version for `Buster` on raspberryPI 3B+ assumes self installed jdk11 or greater.
-Create processing sketches in ruby on raspberry-pi and linux (this project is a parallel development of [propane][propane] targetting the raspberry-pi, but will initially be developed on a regular linux box).
+Create processing sketches in ruby on raspberry-pi and linux (this project is a parallel development of [picrate][picrate] targetting the raspberry-pi, but will initially be developed on a regular linux box).
 The aim is to produce a gem installable app that can be run with jruby, with minimal dependencies.
 Drop the `C` and you get pirate, or and an `e` and get `PiCreate`, a happy coincidence?

 ### To install from rubygems ###